Indecent exposure: England and Wales

 The maximum penalty is two years' imprisonment, very rare as most cases are dealt with by a fine or through community service.
 If sentenced to a term of imprisonment or a community order in excess of 12 months such convicts (offenders) – or if the person they exposed themselves to was aged under 18 years old – they must appear on and sign the Violent and Sex Offender Register.

 In the past public nudity in England and Wales could also be punished as "disorderly behaviour" under the Public Order Act 1986, sections 4A and 5.
 However, the law was clarified in the spring of 2018 and those sections are no longer considered to apply to simple public nudity.
 Guidance from the Crown Prosecution Service and the College of Policing does not recommend prosecution for public nudity if there is no implied intent to cause alarm (or distress).
 Intention can be inferred by circumstantial evidence; see Intention in English law.

+Occasional "streaking" by naked exhibitionists running across public sports fields is often enthusiastically applauded by the spectators, so negating any intention to cause alarm or distress.

+A common defence on arrest for indecent exposure is the innocent intent to urinate, but that may be prosecuted as a public nuisance.
+(At Holborn Viaduct in London an old painted notice warns "Commit No Nuisance").